camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 #### Validation

-Validating input data is a common task in a connector function.
-The SDK provides an API to ensure the data conforms to the connector's requirements.
-To initiate the validation from the connector function, use the `ConnectorContext` object's `validate` method as shown in the [runtime logic](#runtime-logic) section:
+Validating input data is a common task in a Connector function.
+The SDK provides an API to ensure the data conforms to the Connector's requirements.
+To initiate the validation from the Connector function, use the `ConnectorContext` object's `validate` method as shown in the [runtime logic](#runtime-logic) section:

 ```java